What’s in A Name?

 Jeff Bezos said, “A brand for a company is like a reputation for a person.
 You earn reputation by trying to do hard things well.”
 Seth Godin speaks to the total experience a person has with a company, including the tone of the voice of the person who answers the phone.
 Godin also speaks to the importance of providing “remarkable” products and services, which then speak for themselves.
 Steve Jobs integrated brand into every aspect of Apple, especially including product design, as the design itself represented what the company stood for.

 In a holistic sense, we perceive a brand is an interdependent system of people, products and experience.
-Thus, the “Wheel of Transformational Branding,” and the outcome of our work being, “Connectedness with everything and everyone in your organization.”
+Thus, the “Wheel of Integral Branding,” and the outcome of our work being, “Greater resonance and cohesion within and without your organization, leading to vitality, vibrancy, and connection.”